codemonstur/maven-check-license/README.md

 The purpose of the plugin is to prevent accidentally agreeing to licenses that are unacceptable.
 For example, you may not want to include GPL licensed code.

+In addition to the list of rules there are also two other lists that can be configured: exclusions, and ignored.
+The exclusions list will remove any listed GAV from consideration, any matching artifact will not be checked at all.
+The ignored list will move any violation to a separate 'Ignored' list.
+They will be reported but not be counted as violations.

 The plugin will run during the `validate` phase.

 ### Example pom configuration